privacyguides/privacyguides.org/docs/os/macos-overview.md

 The system volume is verified while it's running and any data that's not signed with a valid cryptographic signature from Apple will be rejected.

+### System Integrity Protection

+macOS sets certain security restrictions that can't be overridden.
+These are called Mandatory Access Controls, and they form the basis of the sandbox, parental controls, and System Integrity Protection on macOS.

+System Integrity Protection makes critical file locations read-only to protect against modification from malicious code.
+This is on top of the hardware-based Kernel Integrity Protection that keeps the kernel from being modified in-memory.

 ## Hardware

 Many security features in macOS like Secure Boot rely on Apple's hardware to function properly.
 For this reason, ==we recommend you only run it on Macs and avoid Hackintoshes==.